zenialexandre/Statistics/README.md

 # StatisticsBasics
-To store some learning about Statisticas + Python
+To store some learning about Statistics + Python